 A homeowners association elects to take advantage of the tax benefits provided by section 528 by filing a properly completed Form 1120-H.

-A home owners association files Form 1120-H as its income tax return to take advantage of certain tax benefits.
-These benefits, in effect, allow the association to exclude exempt function income from its gross income.
+A homeowners association files Form 1120-H as its income tax return to take advantage of certain tax benefits.
+These benefits, in effect, allow the association to exclude exempt function income (defined later) from its gross income.

 Assessments or fees for a common activity qualify but charges for providing services don’t qualify.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.